 Example survey questions from Best Workplaces™

 Not only do your employees know best what they need, they will also have many of the ideas that are going to enable you to move beyond the current crisis.
-Questions like the ones above can generate answers that help you create an action plan to address employee concerns and improve your response to COVID-19.
+Questions like the ones above can generate answers that help you create an action plan to address employee concerns.

 Follow up, follow through

 After you close the survey and analyze results, you must communicate results, sharing what you learned from the survey and what actions you are taking in response to employees’ feedback.

 Demonstrates listening and commitment to your employees’ well-being